Twi1ightSparkle/borg-wrapper/README.md

 - Edit `exclude.txt` and `include.txt` with your requirements.
 One entry per line
 - From the root of the repo, run `./borg.sh --init` to initialize the repo
 - Use crontab (or the scheduler of your choice) to run `./borg.sh --backup --automated` periodically
+- If you need to run multiple profiles, you can use the `--config` option to specify different config files

 ## env file